On community structure validation in real networks: Simulations

-Figure \ref{fig:sim2a} shows that for high values of modularity, partitions of nodes with levels of community degradation up to 20-25\% still result into a clear community structure.
-The tolerance to community degradation is instead lower the modularity decreases, as shown in Figure \ref{fig:sim2b}.
-In both cases, the UCSV index is stable around 1 for moderate values of community degradation and, then, rapidly decreases towards 0, indicating that higher levels of perturbation of the real communities break the community structure.
+Supplementary Figures 1 and 2 show how the distribution of CSV changes for different levels of community degradation $q$.
+In Supplementary Figure 1 we can observe that for high values of modularity, partitions of nodes with levels of community degradation up to 20-25\% still result into a clear community structure.
+The tolerance to community degradation is instead lower when the modularity decreases, as shown in Supplementary Figure 2.
+In both cases, the CSV index is stable around 1 for moderate values of community degradation, after which it rapidly decreases towards 0, indicating that higher levels of perturbation of the real communities break the community structure.
+These results show that CSV adheres to the desired behaviour described at the beginning of this section.